Do Go On - 350 - Arctic Badass Peter Freuchen

 I'm a little baby inside a polar bear.

-I'm just a little ugly baby.
+I'm just a whittle ugly baby.

-Why are you inside a bear?
+Why are you interested?

 That's gross.

-I mean, obviously I don't love that he's used a polar bear for a coat,
+I mean, obviously I don't love that he's used a polar bear for a coat, but it is a pretty cool

-It just looks like a big sort of fur coat.
+No, no, no, it just looks like a big sort of fur coat.

 Oh, right.